cierelabs/json-complete/README.md

 ## Purpose

 json-complete was designed to store, transmit, and reconstruct data created through an immutable data state architecture.
-Because json-complete maintains references, and because the immutable style uses structural sharing, the entire history of an application's business-logic state changes can be compactly encoded and decoded for application debugging purposes.
+Because json-complete maintains references after encoding, and because the immutable style uses structural sharing, the entire history of an application's business-logic state changes can be compactly encoded and decoded for application debugging purposes.
 Basically, you can reconstruct anything the user is seeing AND how they got there, effectively time-traveling through their actions.

 The encoder is largely a pre-process step to make the non-JSON encodable data suitable for encoding as standard JSON.
 All values, objects, etc are encoded to JSON-legal structure of arrays and strings exclusively, which is then encoded to a standard JSON serialized string.